 1. Deep Gold and Maroon Smokey Eye

-For this look, you’ll want to create a gradient across the eye.
-Take a shimmery gold shadow and apply it along roughly the first third of your eyelid, starting from the inner corner.
-Blend that into a deeper maroon color, running the maroon across nearly the rest of your lid.
-Then, finish it off with just a little bit of burgundy or even black across the very end.
-Finish with a bold black liner.
+Start with a shimmery gold shadow, applying it to about the first third of your eyelid, starting from the inner corner.
+Run the maroon across the middle and most of the end of your lid, finishing off on the outer corner with a bit of burgundy or even a black color at the edge.
+Finish the look with a bold black liner.

 2. Dramatic Gold and Glitter

 If you really want to make your gold look bold and beautiful, consider adding some body-safe glitter.
 While a gold eyeshadow is a great starting point, they tend to be shimmery rather than glittery, and glitter is a great way to increase the gold appearance.

 Use a traditional gold eyeshadow as your base, blending it out into a slightly darker shadow like a deep bronze for a smoky effect.
 Use a brush to add some diluted eyelash glue onto the lid, then use your finger to tap the glitter on and allow it to set.
 Finish with black liner and mascara to add a dark contrast to the glittery look.